LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Eclipse Guided Tour for Java.md

 One of the most important is building.
 You can group multiple projects together, and then with a single command, you can build them all.

 One of the most convenient uses of working sets is searching.
 If you want to limit your searches to just a few projects or even to just some packages, you can do that as well.
-And as we progress further into this course, you'll see where working sets show up in many dialogs.

 Let's get started with a demo of how to create, delete, and use some working sets.